cafarm/matlab-glfw/README.md

 }
 ```

-All numeric values are converted to `double` in MATLAB.
+All C numeric types are automatically marshalled to and from MATLAB `double`.

 ### Optional arguments
 C functions input arguments that may be set to `NULL` are moved to the end of the argument list in MATLAB and treated as optional arguments.